Calutron Girls: Life at work

 Some Calutron Girls had more of a sense of what they were working on than others.
-Wynona Arrington Butler, who had some training in chemistry, said she and others with a similar background had some sense of what they were doing.
-They knew they were producing "the Product", and they guessed it was somewhere near the bottom of the periodic table.
+Butner, who had some training in chemistry, said she and others with a similar background knew they were producing "the Product".
+They guessed it was somewhere near the bottom of the periodic table.
 Willie Baker, on the other hand, said, "Even when somebody let it slip that we were building a bomb, I didn’t know what they meant.
 I was just a country girl.
 I had no understanding of what an atomic bomb was."

 Bombing and aftermath

 Over two years, the calutrons at Y-12 had produced about 140 lb of U235.
-This was enough to make the first atomic bomb.
+This was enough to make the first atomic bomb (enough uranium for a second Little Boy would have been available by December 1945).
 On August 6, 1945, when the US dropped the first bomb, "Little Boy," on Hiroshima, Japan, the Calutron Girls were finally told what they had been working on.
 Some women were working and others were in their dorm rooms when someone came and told them that an atomic bomb had been dropped on Japan, and everyone there had played a part in making it.

 Several Calutron Girls had mixed feelings about their part in the bomb.
 Ruth Huddleston said she was really happy at the time, because her boyfriend was stationed in Germany, and this would bring him back.
 It bothered her that she had a part in killing so many people, but she accepted that "if the bomb hadn’t been dropped, then probably more people would have been killed. ...
 But even today, if I think too much about it, it bothers me."
-Wynona Arrington Butler had a similar experience: at the time, she was happy that the war was over and people she knew in the service could come home, but over time, she began to question whether it was the right thing to do.
+Butner had a similar experience: at the time, she was happy that the war was over and people she knew in the service could come home, but over time, she began to question whether it was the right thing to do.

 As of 2020, only a few elderly Calutron Girls remained.
-Some, such as Ruth Huddleston, regularly shared their stories with the public, often alongside Oak Ridge historian Ray Smith.
+Some, such as Huddleston, regularly shared their stories with the public, often alongside Oak Ridge historian Ray Smith.
 The women are the subject of the nonfiction book The Girls of Atomic City by Denise Kiernan and the novel The Atomic City Girls by Janet Beard.